Four Easy Ways to Register

 The Social Security Number is used as a means of identifying records pertaining to the student as well as identifying the student for purposes of financial aid eligibility and disbursement, and the repayment of financial aid and other debts payable to the University.
 It is also necessary in order to receive Lifetime Learning or Hope Scholarship tax credit.

-Payments made to the SDSU Foundation do not qualify for Lifetime Learning or Hope Scholarship tax credit.
+Payments made to the SDSU Research Foundation do not qualify for Lifetime Learning or Hope Scholarship tax credit.
+1098T forms are not available for programs/courses offered through the SDSU Reasearch Foundation.
 For more information go to http://bfa.sdsu.edu/fm/co/sfs/taxrelief.html

 San Diego State University uses a student identification number called SDSU RedID as your primary source of identification for all transactions at SDSU.
 For information on how to obtain an SDSU ID card with your RedID, go to SDSUcard.
 Financial, regulatory, and reporting transactions will still use Social Security Numbers and you must provide your Social Security Number on your registration if you wish to receive documentation from SDSU for tax credit purposes.
 However, your primary source of identification is your SDSU RedID.